 You do not have to sign this Authorization, but if you do not sign it, you may not participate in the research and receive the research treatment; however, your r decision will not affect your right to other medical care.

 You may change your mind and revoke (take back) this Authorization at any time and for any reason.
-To revoke this Authorization, you must write to the study doctor or to the Human Subjects Research Office at Gables One Tower, 1320 S. Dixie Highway, #650, Coral Gables, FL 33146.
+To revoke this Authorization, you must write to the study doctor or to the Human Subjects Research Office at 1531 Brescia Avenue, Casa Bacardi, Coral Gables, Fl.
+33146.

 If you revoke this Authorization, you will not be able to continue taking part in the research.

 While the research is in progress, you cannot access and read your health information that is created or collected by the institutions and people listed above.
 After the research is finished, you may see your health information.